jwhittell/jubilate-agno-ed/_texts/jeoffry.md

 from Fragment B

-One of the most-cited passages from Jubilate Agno, this section lavishes attention on Jeoffry, Smart's companion during his confinement.
+One of the most-cited passages from Jubilate Agno, this section lavishes attention on Jeoffry, Smart's feline companion during his confinement.

+18th-century scientists and philosophers tended to regard non-human life as inferior to human life, following a Christian tradition in which animals lack souls.
+Smart's poem insists on Jeoffry's spiritual vitality.
+Jeoffry senses the divine and actively relates to it through the ritualized cat behaviors numbered one through ten.

 ## For I will consider my Cat Jeoffry